-3. How to use Feedburner UPDATE: for the impatient, here are 12 quick steps to take to use Feedburner for your blog; you can refer to this post as a reference guide.
+Feeds basics 101: using Feedburner - why, how, & more ways to publicise your blog (part 3) 3.
+How to use Feedburner UPDATE: for the impatient, here are 12 quick steps to take to use Feedburner for your blog; you can refer to this post as a reference guide.
 This part 3 is an introductory guide, part review part practical tutorial, to the fab service Feedburner, focusing mainly on Blogger users but with info of interest to users of other blogging platforms too - with a basic intro to Feedburner, an overview of its services and howtos and tips on using Feedburner and getting the most out of it.

 A blog is a great tool with which to express your opinions, build a community, network with others and drive traffic to your website.
 However, a lot of designers are not sure how to get started or what to blog about.
 I’ve been blogging for a couple of years now, but I’ve been blogging effectively (in my opinion) for only several months.
 My blog posts used to go unnoticed, and I’ve now realized that this was because of a lack of structure and commitment.
 So, what’s involved in the process of writing an effective blog post?
-1.
+1. How to Blog Effectively

 Welcome to Technorati's State of the Blogosphere 2010 report.
 Since 2004, our annual study has followed growth and trends in the blogosphere.
 For 2010, we took a deeper dive into the entire blogosphere, with a focus on female bloggers.
 This year's topics include: brands embracing social media, traditional media vs. social media, brands working with bloggers, monetization, smartphone and tablet usage, importance of Twitter and Facebook, niche blogging, and changes within the blogosphere over 2010.
 The 2010 edition of State of the Blogosphere finds blogs in transition—no longer an upstart community, now with influence on mainstream narratives firmly entrenched, with bloggers still searching for the next steps forward.

-RSS Rich Site Summary (originally RDF Site Summary , often dubbed Really Simple Syndication ) is a family of web feed formats used to publish frequently updated works—such as blog entries, news headlines, audio, and video—in a standardized format. [ 2 ] An RSS document (which is called a "feed", "web feed", [ 3 ] or "channel") includes full or summarized text, plus metadata such as publishing dates and authorship.
-RSS feeds benefit publishers by letting them syndicate content automatically.
-A standardized XML file format allows the information to be published once and viewed by many different programs.
-They benefit readers who want to subscribe to timely updates from favorite websites or to aggregate feeds from many sites into one place.
-RSS feeds can be read using software called an " RSS reader ", "feed reader", or " aggregator ", which can be web-based , desktop-based , or mobile-device-based.
+RSS (Rich Site Summary); originally RDF Site Summary; often dubbed Really Simple Syndication, uses a family of standard web feed formats to publish frequently updated information: blog entries, news headlines, audio, video.
+An RSS document (called "feed", "web feed", or "channel") includes full or summarized text, and metadata, like publishing date and author's name.
+RSS feeds enable publishers to syndicate data automatically.
+A standard XML file format ensures compatibility with many different machines/programs.
+RSS feeds also benefit users who want to receive timely updates from favourite websites or to aggregate data from many sites.

 Internet technology hosted by Berkman Center Tuesday, July 15, 2003 Contents What is RSS?
 RSS is a Web content syndication format.

-Many libraries and librarians publish weblogs (also called "blogs").
+Weblogs Many libraries and librarians publish weblogs (also called "blogs").
 For more information on blogs in general, see the Blog entry in Wikipedia.
 Blogs with Google PageRank of 7 or more are listed in bold.
-See also 2006 Best Blogs for another selected list, and Weblogs - Medical Librarianship for a topical subsection. [ edit ] Individual Weblogs
+See also 2006 Best Blogs for another selected list, and Weblogs - Medical Librarianship for a topical subsection.
+Individual Weblogs

 Download this layout (25kb zip file).
 Percentage dimensions of the holy grail layout All the dimensions are in percentage widths so the layout adjusts to any screen resolution.
 Vertical dimensions are not set so they stretch to the height of the content.
 Maximum column content widths To prevent wide content (like long URLs) from destroying the layout (long content can make the page scroll horizontally) the column content divs are set to overflow:hidden.